Oliver-Loeffler/GocdVersionPlugin/README.md

 This plugin has the purpose to work with [GoCD](https://www.gocd.org/) in order to detect if a build runs in a GoCD pipeline on a GoCD build agent.
 Depending on that, the project version identifier will be updated.
 There are no dependencies to other plugins.
 The only external dependency is Eclipses [JGit](https://www.eclipse.org/jgit/).
-Version `0.0.1` works with Java-11 or newer, version `0.0.2` works again with Java-8 and newer.
+Versions `0.0.2` till `0.0.11` are working with Java-8 and newer.
+Since version 0.0.12, Java 11 is now again the baseline.

 ## Combining Git with GoCD